Get updates & free travel guides – Subscribe here

 Hong Kong, China

-Not truly in SE Asia but on it’s a popular stop and gateway city for people heading farther south so I’ve included it here.
-The city has an amazing array of attractions that are kid-friendly, uniquely Asian, and easy to get from the city center.
+Not truly in SE Asia but it’s a popular stopover and gateway city for people heading farther south so I’ve included it here.
+The city has an amazing array of attractions that are kid-friendly, uniquely Asian, and easy to explore from the city center.